jjmorg04/CS596-Final-Project/README.md

 The game will feature several sound effects for flipper activation, bumper collisions, launching the ball, and score multipliers to enhance gameplay.

 # Group Organization
-Jett Morgan - Worked on board layout, logic of moving flippers, ball mechanics, custom shader.
+Jett Morgan - Worked on mobile input controls (tap for flippers, pinch zoom in/out, two-finger pan around, tilt cheating), board layout and artwork, ball mechanics, custom shader.
 Handled sound effects and event scripting.
-Will create audio triggers, setup audio sources.
+Helped with UI design and logic for start/end game screens and scoreboard.

 Steven Gervacio - Handles readme, UI/UX, scoring system, and on-screen elements like score and ball count.
 Helped with plunger and aesthetic of the game.